Facebook pixel

 Is it Legal to Punch Someone?

 In certain circumstances, California makes it legal to punch someone.
 For example, it is legal to punch someone when there is consensual fighting in sports.
 This occurs in sports such as boxing.
 While playing the game of boxing, all fighters are assuming the risk that they will be punched and possibly injured from a punch.
-Assumption of risk is the legal defense that prevents anybody from collecting damages against the other party for sustaining a punch while playing extreme dangerous sports such as boxing.
+Assumption of risk is the legal defense that prevents anybody from collecting damages against the other party for sustaining a punch while playing extremely dangerous sports such as boxing.
 There is a certain level of risk that accompanies such a dangerous sport.

 Another example of a dangerous sport could be ice hockey.
 In ice hockey, many players are consenting to getting hit by the hockey puck.
 It is understood that the hockey puck will be pushed from one side of the rink to the other, and in the midst, it could wind up hitting another player and injuring them.
 Many players cannot bring a claim for injury since being hit is just part of the game.